fvanroie/DscDashboard/Docker/README.md

 The DSC Dashboard module only uses SELECT queries and does not modify the database.

+## Disclaimer

-You can also set the `DSC_SQL` in the Dockerfile and rebuild the image.
+You can also set the `DSC_SQL` environment variable inside the Dockerfile and rebuild the image.

+> This container is provided for proof-of-concept purposes only.
+> If you want to run the DSC dashboard in a production environment
+> consider using IIS with Domain authentication and https binding.
+>
+> The information in the DSC database should be regarded as extrememy sensitive because it contains
+> the configurations of your environment!

 ## Services

 Service     | Port | Usage
 ------------|------|------
-DscDashboard|   80 | When using `dscdashboard run`, visit `http://localhost` in your browser.
+DscDashboard|   80 | When using `dscdashboard run`, visit `http://localhost:8080` in your browser.

 ## Volumes

 Volume          | Description
 ----------------|-------------
-`/app`          | The location of the DocPad application root.
+none            | No volumes are required